girobusan/padgen/README.md

 Requirements
 ------------

-Working `/dev/random` and `cat` installed.
-Enough rigths to use them.
+Working `/dev/random`.
+Enough rigths to open it.

 Usage
 -----